-In this section we investigate how black hole images evolve in the isobaric and isothermal ensembles.
-Before proceeding, we briefly recall the distinct behavior of the photon--sphere radius $r_{\rm ps}$ in these two ensembles, which is governed by the monotonicity criterion~\cite{You:2025apm}
+In this section we investigate how black hole images evolve along isobaric and isothermal processes.
+Before proceeding, we briefly recall the distinct behavior of the photon sphere radius $r_{\rm ps}$ in these two thermodynamic processes, which is governed by the monotonicity criterion~\cite{You:2025apm}

-For RN--AdS black holes, $\Gamma_0<0$ while $\partial_M\Phi_0>0$, so that along any thermodynamic evolution the monotonic behavior of $r_{\rm ps}(r_h)$ is determined solely by ${\rm d}M/{\rm d}r_h$ (see Ref.~\cite{You:2025apm} for a detailed analysis).
-Since ${\rm d}M/{\rm d}r_h$ behaves differently in the isobaric and isothermal ensembles, the photon--sphere radius exhibits qualitatively distinct evolutions in the two cases.
+For the RN--AdS black hole, $\Gamma_0<0$ while $\partial_M\Phi_0>0$, and thus, along any thermodynamic process, the monotonicity of $r_{\rm ps}(r_h)$ is determined solely by ${\rm d}M/{\rm d}r_h$ (see Ref.~\cite{You:2025apm} for a detailed analysis).
+Since ${\rm d}M/{\rm d}r_h$ behaves differently in isobaric and isothermal processes, the photon sphere radius exhibits qualitatively distinct behavior in the two processes.